Florence + The Machine share clip of new music

 On Twitter this evening, Welch shared a picture of herself in the middle of the card marked ‘King’ with the caption, “Something’s coming.”

+Later, on Instagram, another post followed saying that a new song was expected “tomorrow”.
+This was accompanied by a clip thought to be from the song’s new video.

-You can see that and listen to the short clip of new music on TikTok here:
+You can see these posts and listen to the short clip of new music on TikTok below:

 Something's coming pic.twitter.com/2NtR2c3y2c